 To incorporate dry brushing into your own morning and evening routines, begin as you normally would, with either a single or double cleanse.
-Pat your skin dry and then use your facial brush using the technique described by Woodward.
-Don’t be alarmed if the skin flushes and becomes a little red – it’s just evidence of your blood coming to the surface of the skin.
+Pat your skin dry, then use your facial brush to practice Woodward’s technique.
+Don’t be alarmed if the skin flushes and becomes a little red – it’s just evidence of your blood coming to the surface.
 Next, follow with your usual serums and moisturizer.

-Dry face brushes are not to be confused with cleansing brushes, however.
-These are most often electrically powered and are designed to be used in conjunction with cleansers to deep clean, exfoliate and soften skin.
+However, dry face brushes are not to be confused with cleansing brushes – these are most often electrically powered and are designed to be used in conjunction with cleansers to deep-clean, exfoliate and soften skin.

 The model featured in this story is not associated with NET-A-PORTER and does not endorse it or the products shown